Laplace5079/starknet-tarot/README.md

 Contributing:
 Starknet Tarot is an open-source project, and contributions are welcome.
 To contribute, please fork the repository and submit a pull request.
 Before submitting a pull request, please ensure that your code adheres to the project's coding conventions and passes all tests.

+Files:
+Html is the front-end.
+Both Server.js and package.json are for glitch back-end. energy.cairo is used for deploying on Starknet Testnet.
+Hash class is 0x49c11d85027a718109f0acfc8eded6dcf5467122c418575172e2d661a481b81.

 License:
 Starknet Tarot is licensed under the MIT License.